 A multi-author blog will definitely be the kind of blog to establish.

-This blog will comprise of writers and content developers with their unique strength, contribution from staff already working for the organization in various departments such as sales & marketing, technical, research & development, product, brand, public relation to customer services department; and staff who understand the brands and its target audiences.
+This blog will comprise of writers and content developers with their unique strength, the contribution from staff already working for the organization in various departments such as sales & marketing, technical, research & development, product, brand, public relation to customer services department; and staff who understand the brands and its target audiences.

 For an advocacy group with specific aim and objectives, the single-author blog will be the preferred choice.